A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 Consider the set of Hamiltonians $G$ which are equal to $H$ outside $\cU_0$, and inside $\cU_0$ are non-degenerate.
-This is a residual set in the space of all weakly asymptotically quadratic Hamiltonians, as can be seen from \cite{FloerHoferSalamon1995_Transv}.
-Since $\cU_0$ is an isolating neighborhood of $\gamma_0$, if $G$ is $C^\infty$-close enough to $H$ then every 1-periodic orbit of $G$ which intersects $\cU_0$ is completely contained in it.
+This is a residual set in the space of all Hamiltonians equal to $H$ outside $\cU_0$, as can be seen from \cite{FloerHoferSalamon1995_Transv}.
+Since $\cU_0$ is an isolating neighborhood of $\gamma_0$, if $G$ is $C^\infty$-close enough to $H$ then every 1-periodic orbit of $G$ which intersects $\cU_0$ is completely contained in it \cite[Lemma 2.1, point 1]{CFHW_SHApplsII}.
 We call these orbits of $G$ in $\cU_0$ the \emph{orbits bifurcating from $\gamma_0$}.

 For $J$ generically chosen, one may define a Floer chain complex $\CF^\loc_*\left(G,\cU_0,J\right)$ which is generated by the 1-periodic orbits of $G$ bifurcating from $\gamma_0$, and whose differential counts the Floer cylinders which connect these orbits.
-If $G$ is a suitably small perturbation of $H$, one shows that such Floer cylinders cannot leave the neighborhood $\cU_0$ (see e.g. \cite{Floer1989_SympFixedPtsHolSph}).
+If $G$ is a suitably small perturbation of $H$, one shows that such Floer cylinders cannot leave the neighborhood $\cU_0$ \cite[Lemma 2.1, point 2]{CFHW_SHApplsII}.
 As a consequence, the complex is well defined.

 Let $\cU_0$ and $\cU_1$ be isolating neighborhoods for $\gamma_0$ and $G_0,G_1$ two perturbations of $H$ such that $G_i-H$ is supported in $\cU_i$ for $i=0,1$.
-If $G_0$ and $G_1$ are $C^\infty$-close enough, a continuation morphism between the corresponding local chain complexes can be shown to induce an isomorphism at the level of their homology.
+We can define continuation Hamiltonians between them, which are constantly equal to $H$ outside $\cU_0\cup\cU_1$, and thus local continuation morphisms between the corresponding local chain complexes of $G_0$ and $G_1$.
+If $G_0$ and $G_1$ are $C^\infty$-close enough, it is easy to show that the induced morphism on homology is an isomorphism.
 Hence, the homology of $\CF^\loc_*\left(G,\cU_0,J\right)$ is independent of $G$ and $\cU_0$.
 We call it the \emph{local} Floer homology of $\gamma_0$ and we denote it by $\HFloc_*\left(H, z_0\right)$.
 Since we carry the generating Hamiltonian in the notation, it is sufficient to refer to the fixed point only.